bgamari/ghc-wiki-import/repositories/upstream.md

 If you need to modify one of these libraries, then ordinarily you should first send the modifications upstream.
-Ideally upstream will apply the patches and make a release (the easiest way to acomplish objective 1 is for changes to be applied upstream *first*, so that they can't be forgotten about after being applied to GHC's repo).
+Ideally upstream will apply the patches and make a release (the easiest way to accomplish objective 1 is for changes to be applied upstream *first*, so that they can't be forgotten about after being applied to GHC's repo).
 You can then update GHC's submodule by running